Are drones the future of organ transportation?

 It was an idea, however, that was borne of frustration.

-Imagining a better way
+Imagining a better way of organ transportation

 Like all transplant surgeons, Scalea, who is also an assistant professor of surgery at the University of Maryland School of Medicine, has spent his career contending with organs’ most implacable enemy—time.
-The story follows a familiar narrative: a successful match is identified, but getting the organ to the recipient demands navigating a complex web of transportation.
+The story follows a familiar narrative: a successful match is identified, but getting the organ to the recipient demands navigating a complex web of organ transportation.
 In a world where cars can be summoned with a tap of a phone and packages delivered in a matter of hours, moving an organ still involves a cobbled-together system, in which cancelled flights and traffic jams can mean the difference between life and death.
 Every hour of cold ischemia time, or CIT, increases the risk of diminished organ quality and transplant complications.
 Scalea recalls once waiting 29 hours for an organ to make its way from Birmingham, Alabama to Baltimore—a flight that should take about four hours.

 “It’s one of the biggest problems in modern medicine,” he said, noting that CIT is the second most common reason that more than 400 kidney organ offers are turned down every year at the University of Maryland Medical Center.